Also known as: Mountain Grape, Rocky Mountain Grape, Holly Leaf Barberry, Mahonia, Sour Berry,

 Oregon Grape (Berberis aquifolium)

 On any walk around our Greater Victoria Communities you will discover the Oregon Grape Plant.
 It is used extensively in landscaping and grows wild along trails and in the underbrush of the forest canapes.
-In the forest it’s blooms are less abundant possibly due to the lack of sun.
-This one pictured above is one of two new plants to this garden that, with the wet spring, is heavy with flowers for it’s size.
+In the forest it’s blooms are less abundant that is likely due to the lack of sun.
+The one pictured above is one of two new plants to this garden that, with the wet spring, is heavy with flowers for it’s size.
 These two plants will be the lower, spreading shrub type of Oregon Grape, while you can find taller bushes that grow to 6 to 10 feet high. .